SHOULD I WEAR A SAFETY HELMET WHILE WORKING IN MY HOME?

 Holt now works in management at HazChem Environmental Corporation in Addison, IL., (hazchem.com) which handles the disposal of hazardous and non-hazardous waste.

 Yes, a hard-hat safety helmet costs money.
 A top-of-the-line safety helmet can cost hundreds of dollars.
 But for around $20 you can find an effective hard-hat, too.
-There are many sites on the web which will allow for this quick and easy purchase.
+There are many sites on the web which will allow for this quick and easy purchase to help you in being safe while working from home.

 Yes, your backyard full of grass might make for a softer fall than the hard floor inside your home.
 But a fall on grass is still a fall to the ground.